josebiaggio/CSS-linkedin-challenge/README.md

 https://focused-clarke-934c38.netlify.app/

 Static page created using HTML and CSS.
 The purpose of this project was to create a "clone" of my linkedin profile.
-This was the final project from module 1 of **Santander Coders 2021**.
+This was the final project made in module 1 of the **Santander Coders 2021** program.

 ## Layout web
 ![Web 1](https://github.com/josebiaggio/my-linkedin-profile/blob/main/src/assets/my-linkedin-profile.png)